Hamilton Lie algebroids over Dirac structures and sigma models: Preliminary

 \if0 Notation ${\iota_{\rho}^k \omega} \in \Omega^{n-k}(M, \wedge^k A^*)$ is defined by

 for $e_1, \ldots, e_k \in \Gamma(A)$ and $v_{k+1}, \ldots, v_{n+1} \in \mathfrak{X}(M)$. \fi

-A momentum section over a pre-symplectic manifold is defined as follows. \begin{definition} [Momentum sections over pre-symplectic manifolds] Suppose that a base manifold $(M, \omega)$ is a pre-symplectic manifold, and take a Lie algebroid $(A, [-,-], \rhoa)$ over $M$.
-We consider following three conditions.
+A momentum section and a Hamiltonian Lie algebroid over a pre-symplectic manifold is defined as follows. \begin{definition} [Hamiltonian Lie algebroids over pre-symplectic manifolds] Let $(M, \omega)$ be a pre-symplectic manifold, and take let $(A, [-,-], \rhoa)$ be a Lie algebroid over $M$.